 Local geology can affect transportation infrastructure and the location for new development.
 Potentially significant impacts to property and public safety could occur due to the presence of expansive soils.
 Soils with high percentages of clay can expand when wet, causing structural damage to surface improvements.
 These clay soils can occur in localized areas throughout Fresno County, making it necessary to survey individual transportation improvement project and future land use development areas extensively prior to construction.
 Each new transportation improvement project and future land use development location would have the potential to contain expansive soils, although they are more likely to be encountered in lower drainage basin areas.
 Expansive soils are generally removed during foundation work to avoid structural damage.
-Figure 3-14 in the Draft PEIR reflects future land use development will be located within Alluvium Terrace soil areas, which are very common on the Valley floor and can support transportation structures and future land use development.
+Figure 3-14 in the Draft PEIR reflects future land use development associated with the SCS by soil type.
+As can be seen, most future land use development will be located within Alluvium Terrace soil areas, which are very common on the Valley floor and can support transportation structures and future land use development.
 Due to the generally more granular nature of the alluvium, it should be less likely to contain expansive clays.